-4465 Modern Theories of the State 3 credit hours
+4465 Modern Theories of the State

 An investigation of modern thought concerning the roles, scope, and limits of the state in society.
 This course emphasizes the historical roots of state theory through the study of such essential theorists as Jean Bodin, Thomas Hobbes, GWF Hegel, Mikhail Bakunin, Karl Marx and Friedrich Engels.